 - Darren Rinaldi of Foxtel will give a presentation about the ways he and his business are applying the concepts of risk management and business assurance to an ever-increasing scope that ranges across financial operations, data analysis and beyond.

 - Geoff Ibbett is the curator of RAG’s fraud and leakage catalogues, the most comprehensive inventories of internal and external causes of operating losses suffered by communications providers.
 He will brief the audience about the worldwide crowdsourcing of information that feeds into the catalogues whilst explaining how telcos use the catalogues in actual practice.

 - RAG Chief Executive Eric Priezkalns will give a round-up of worldwide developments relating to call authentication, spam reduction and CLI spoofing, the hottest topics in telecoms fraud management globally.
-He will then be joined by Jeffrey Ross, Chief Commercial Officer of 1Route, specialists in blocking bad calls who are also a STIR/SHAKEN certification authority in the USA.
-The two of them will discuss the benefits and the problems with using digital signatures to validate the origin of calls and why telcos in Pacific Island countries are at risk of having their international calls blocked unless they can find carriers who will sign their calls on their behalf.
+He will then be joined by Jeffrey Ross, Chief Commercial Officer of 1Route, specialists in blocking bad calls who are also a STIR/SHAKEN certification authority in the USA, for a conversation about the benefits and the problems with using digital signatures to validate the origin of calls.
+Their panel will also discuss why the Pacific Island countries are at risk of having their international calls blocked unless they can find carriers who will sign their calls on their behalf.

 - Do we need to reinvent revenue assurance for the post-pandemic, cloud-dominated, multi-service world of communications?
 That is the question to be debated by a panel featuring Jayne Hunter, Head of Margin Assurance at TPG Telecom.